-Long story short, I bought the bag and sold it on Ebay for more than 6 times the price I had bought it.
+Long story short, I bought the bag and sold it on Ebay.
+It was not obviously not my style.

 I have also added special topics dedicated to know what to look on commonly-searched authentic vintage Gucci bags, the vague “Gucci Plus” bags, as well as case studies of comparing real vs. fake Gucci bags.

 The aim of this ‘Ultimate Guide’ is to help the Gucci newcomers be informed, the same way I had hoped my 22-year old self could have stopped carrying that fake Gucci pouch.
 Oh, the foolishness of youth! =)

 However, if you are still not too confident, I also offer a Gucci bag authentication service.
 For a minimal $5 fee paid via PayPal, you could be assured of authentication.
 (Click here for more information.)